NavinAananthan/DataGenie-Hackathon/README.md

      - The process of creating a new dataset is based on extracting the features from the time series dataset for hourly, weekly, monthly etc and check if their seasonal stationary trend and other set of features and create a new dataset based on the features
      - These features are add into a new Data.csv file based on the extracted features we find which model to use and put it in the target column for eg it is seasonal we put SARIMA and seasonal column is set true and other columns are set to false and even there is a column for monthly, weekly, daily or hourly data.
+     - Found the seasonality trend and stationarity based on ADF test and kpss test
 * Classifier.py:-

     - The Data.csv file is then label encode based on the features for true false it is set to 1 and 0 and for target variables it is encoded and we split the dataset into training and testing dataset